 With 3 available starting slots – September, January and May – studying online gives the flexibility to study wherever you are.
 You are assigned a Nutritional Therapist personal tutor to mentor you through the course as well as online forums and tutorials to give you the support you need to successfully graduate.

-Those students studying online are provided with a timetable of in-class lectures at the commencement of their studies so they can decide if and when they would like to attend lectures, workshops, cooking demonstrations, etc. for a small fee.
+Those students studying online are provided with a timetable of in-class lectures at the commencement of their studies so they can decide if and when they would like to attend lectures, workshops, etc. for a small fee.
 This gives the flexibility of online learning with the benefits of attending lectures.